At the Colorado Women's Art Center & Museum, we're on a mission to elevate, encourage and exhibit Colorado Women Visual Artists.

 Seasoned forensic accountant specializing in fraud cases, owner of interior design firm and art deco antique dealer.
 Art gallery employee.

-Former board member of Colorado Mental Health Network, longtime fundraiser for Colorado Ballet, President of Young Democrats of Colorado State University a
+Former board member of Colorado Mental Health Network, longtime fundraiser for Colorado Ballet, President of Young Democrats of Colorado State Unive

 Seasoned forensic accountant specializing in fraud cases, owner of interior design firm and art deco antique dealer.
 Art gallery employee.